pitosalas/brandeisprojects/_posts/2019-12-01-DestinationWedding.md

+---
 name: Destination Wedding
-blurb: A platform connecting engaged couples to destination wedding service providers – launching with a focus in destination wedding photography services in Hawaii.
+blurb: A platform connecting engaged couples to destination wedding service providers ï¿½ launching with a focus in destination wedding photography services in Hawaii.
 course: CS102A
 semester: 2019 (Fall)
 github: N/A